 Throughout the module your learning will be supported by our Virtual Learning Environment and our Learning Resource Centre where you can access a wide range of on-line learning materials, books and journals.

-Exams are held online within our virtual learning environment.
-QMU HUB uses modern web standards and as such is not supported by older browsers such as Internet Explorer 6 or 7.
+Exams are held online within our virtual learning environment, QMU CANVAS.
+CANVAS uses modern web standards and as such is not supported by older browsers such as Internet Explorer 6 or 7.
 We recommend that you use Chrome.